isomerpages/govtech-stp/_rgl-indonesia/00c-rgl-faq.md

 For travellers that requires to extend their visit pass/stay, please contact the enquiries via <COVID_SafeTravelEnquiries@mti.gov.sg>.

+#### 27. Can i visit the shops in the public area (e.g. to buy food or beverages) within airport terminal or Jewel upon arrival in Singapore?

+No, travellers are not allowed to enter any of these shops.
+After taking the COVID-19 PCR test, the travellers are to commute directly from the immigration checkpoint to the declared self-sourced (non-residential) accommodation through a dedicated vehicle in the form of private transportation, taxi, or private hire car pre-arranged by the host, the use of public transportation is not allowed.
+They must remain isolated at the accommodation until the test result is confirmed to be negative.
+Travellers will only be allowed to go about their activities within the submitted controled itineraries after being notified of their negative test results.

 ### **Health Measures in Singapore**

 #### 27. What health measures will I be subjected to upon arrival in Singapore?